top of page

 Mr. and Mrs. Jay G. Brown are resident managers of the resort.
 Mr. and Mrs. Waymon Morrow are assistants.
 Both Jay Brown and Waymon Morrow came to the springs for their health.
 They found it, and remain to sing the praises of the waters that, while sold if taken way, may be consumed on the premises at no charge.

-Stewart Springs is a commercial enterprise that dispenses more charity than many places whose sole aim is donating to the needy.
+Stewart Springs is a commercial enterprise that dispenses more charity than many places whose sole aim is donating to the needy [emphasis added].

 _______________________________________________________